ebi-ait/ingest-integration-tests/README.md

-  TestRunner->>TestRunner: generates a VALID submission TestRunner->>Core: triggers exporting Core->>Exporter: sends messages per assay Exporter->>State Tracker: sends messages when a message has been started to process and when it's finished.
+  TestRunner->>TestRunner: generates a VALID submission TestRunner->>Core: triggers exporting Core->>Exporter: sends messages per assay Exporter->>State: sends messages when a message has been started to process and when it's finished.
-  State Tracker ->> Core: sets submission state to EXPORTING State Tracker ->> State Tracker: keeps track that all messages are processed State Tracker ->> Core: sets submission state to EXPORTED Exporter->>Terra: submits metadata and data files to the Terra staging area TestRunner ->> Core: polls until submission is EXPORTED, test passes!
+  State ->> Core: sets submission state to EXPORTING State ->> State: keeps track that all messages are processed State ->> Core: sets submission state to EXPORTED Exporter->>Terra: submits metadata and data files to the Terra staging area TestRunner ->> Core: polls until submission is EXPORTED, test passes!
 ```